franciscovillaescusa/Quijote-simulations/docs/source/data.rst

 .. image:: Globus.png

-In some cases, there are so many files in a given directory, that globus may not be able to list them all and return an error.
+In some cases, there are so many files in a given directory, that globus may not be able to list them all and will return an error.
 If this is the case, it is advisable to use the path line.
-For instance, if by clicking in Snapshots you get a time out error, you may want to just type in the path line: /Snapshots/ or /~/Snapshots/.
+For instance, if by clicking in Snapshots you get a time out error, you may want to just type in the path line: ``/Snapshots/`` or ``/~/Snapshots/``.
 This may show you the different content of the data and allow you to navigate it.
 You can also go to a given directory directly from there.
-E.g. to access the first realization of the fiducial cosmology, type in path: /Snapshots/fiducial/0/ or /~/Snapshots/fiducial/0/.
+E.g. to access the first realization of the fiducial cosmology, type in path: ``/Snapshots/fiducial/0/`` or ``/~/Snapshots/fiducial/0/``.

 In some cases, the above option may not be desirable.
 For instance, imagine that you want to download all linear matter power spectra of the high-resolution latin-hypercube simulations.
-Those files are located in, e.g. for realization 45,

-/Snapshots/latin_hypercube_HR/45/ICs/Pk_mm_z=0.000.txt
+One of such files (realization 45) is located in ``/Snapshots/latin_hypercube_HR/45/ICs/Pk_mm_z=0.000.txt``, while the file for the realization 89 is located in ``/Snapshots/latin_hypercube_HR/89/ICs/Pk_mm_z=0.000.txt``.

-Thus, to download all those files, without involving downloading the full snapshots, will require that you access each simulation folder, then the ICs folder and then transfer the file individually.
-For 2000 files this is unpractical.
-For these situations, we recommend the usage of `Command Line Interface (CLI) <https://docs.globus.org/cli/>`_.
+Thus, to download all those files without involving downloading the full HR latin-hypercube folder, will require that you access each simulation folder, then the ICs folder and then transfer the file individually.
+For 2,000 files this is unpractical.
+For these situations, we recommend using the globus `Command Line Interface (CLI) <https://docs.globus.org/cli/>`_.
 The first step is to install the CLI package, if you don't have it.
 Next, login into globus by typing in a terminal

 .. code-block:: bash